andrewbridge/Musical-Review/reviews/Week 1 - Pixies - Bossanova.md

 ## Andre said:

-"As I've said I really enjoy it generally, but a few tracks do sorta drift by."
+"Without the raw energy of Surfer Rosa and cohesiveness of Doolittle, Bossanova is simply a solid album from a remarkable band.
+By no means their best work, but an enjoyable listen nonetheless (even if a few tracks do drift by)."

 7/10